 As a child I lived and grew up in Maple Grove, Minnesota until we moved to the small town of Nora Springs, Iowa in 1982.
 I attended Junior High and High School at Nora Springs-Rock Falls Community School where I graduated in 1987.
 I then went on to college and attended North Iowa Area Community College in Mason City, Iowa.
 I worked for an insurance and investment agency and then decided to look into the medical field.
 Shortly after, I started working at Mercy Medical Center-North Iowa where I had started as the Department Secretary for HealthWorks Occupational Health Services.
 Throughout the years, I expanded my training and knowledge and became Billing/Office Coordinator for the clinic.
 I had been with Mercy for 13 ½ years prior to joining Eagle Family Health.
 I was given the opportunity to work in my home town and loved the idea!
 I am enjoying the small “family like” staff and community.
-I am married and I have one son and one daughter who now attend school here in Nora Springs as well.
+I am married and I have three grown children and four grandchildren.

 College: North Iowa Area Community College, Mason City, Iowa – 1988.